International Award Winning Farmageddon, EMS Gathering!

 For any pre-hospital care provider, a pager call to a farming incident is always likely to be a serious challenge.
 In June 2016, trauma and emergency care specialists gathered from across the globe to attend the EMS Gathering in Killarney, Ireland.

-As part of the conference on two of the days, members of the ATACC (Anaesthesia Trauma & Critical Care) Group were invited to run a Farming Injury Workshop with a number of key objectives including: raising awareness of risks, demonstrating typical farming injuries and how they should be ideally managed by the Emergency Services.
+As part of the conference on two of the days, members of The ATACC Group were invited to run a Farming Injury Workshop with a number of key objectives including: raising awareness of risks, demonstrating typical farming injuries and how they should be ideally managed by the Emergency Services.

 The Farmer’s Union ran a parallel event for a large cohort of Farmer’s who were able to witness the dangers and potential for accidents, graphically reconstructed by ATACC.
 They then saw the response of some of the world’s leading trauma care providers from Ireland, Europe, America and even Australia as they tackled some of the challenging scenarios.